 One example is a policy for when children do not attend (DNA) an appointment.
-It is important to highlight that children themselves do not actually DNA, rather it is that they are not brought to appointments by their parents or carers which could be a flag for safeguarding concerns.
+It is important to highlight that children themselves do not actually DNA; rather it is that they are not brought to appointments by their parents or carers which could be a flag for safeguarding concerns.
 This has led to the proposal that DNA should be reframed as 'was not brought' which should trigger the question, why were they not brought.'

 - 2.3 Repeated cancellation and rescheduling of appointments should be treated with the same degree of concern as repeated non-attendance, potentially harmful and possibly a feature of disguised compliance.
 Disguised compliance or apparently legitimate excuses for not attending appointments should not be accepted at face value.
-Professionals need to be prepared to challenge excuses for non-attendance and where appropriate carry out relevant safeguarding assessments in order to establish any risk posed to the child (DfE 2016). - 2.4 The RCGP/NSPCC Safeguarding Toolkit for General Practice makes the recommendations that practices have in place:

-• Procedures for identifying and following children who do not attend scheduled appointments within the Practice or with other Agencies such as therapies, secondary or community care; GP and Practice Staff Guidance on Children and Young People not brought to health care appointments
+Professionals need to be prepared to challenge excuses for non-attendance and where appropriate carry out relevant safeguarding assessments in order to establish any risk posed to the child - 2.4 The RCGP/NSPCC Safeguarding Toolkit for General Practice makes the recommendations that practices have in place: - Procedures for identifying and following children who do not attend scheduled appointments within the Practice or with other Agencies such as therapies, secondary or community care;

-• Procedures to identify and follow up children with more than expected unscheduled appointments at the Practice, OOHs, A&E Departments, Walk-in Centres

-- 2.3 It should be remembered that parents have the right to make decisions in respect of their child's health.
+- Procedures to identify and follow up children with more than expected unscheduled appointments at the Practice, OOHs, A&E Departments, Walk-in Centres - 2.3 It should be remembered that parents have the right to make decisions in respect of their child's health.
 Parental responsibility allows a parent or carer to accept or decline a health service or treatment on behalf of their child.
-However if by declining a health appointment or treatment this may be detrimental to the child or young person's health, growth or development, an assessment should be made of the risk this poses to the child or young person. - 2.4 It is therefore important that Primary Care has processes in place to address any clinical and/or safeguarding children issues which may arise as a result of children and young people who are not brought for appointments both in Secondary and Primary Care.
+However if by declining a health appointment or treatment this may be detrimental to the child or young person's health, growth or development, an assessment should be made of the risk this poses to the child or young person. - 2.4 It is therefore important that Primary Care has processes in place to address any clinical and/or safeguarding children issues which may arise as a result of children and young people who are not brought for appointments both in Primary and Secondary Care.
 This guidance specifically explains the responsibility of Primary Care practitioners in relation to safeguarding children and young people who are not brought to appointments both in Primary Care and any Secondary Care providers or other Health Professionals that they have referred to.